vinaymanala/vinaymanala.github.io/about/About.md

 ## Hi, I'm Vinay,

 I currently live in the Mumbai Metropolitan Area of Maharashtra with my parents.
-I have started programming when I took electronics as my engineering path.
+I had started programming when I took electronics as my engineering path.
 Since then I have been building projects and learning new technologies.

 I am a frontend developer, an aspiring full stack developer.
-I curently work for a Fintech Company, where I develop financial applications for the company built with Reactjs as Frontend.
+I curently work for a Fintech Company, where I develop financial web applications for the company built with Reactjs as Frontend.
 I am currently investing my time in learning current technologies around web development, cloud architecture and infrastructure, design systems and many more.
 Apart from this In my free time I binge shows and movies with Sci-fi, Thriller, Adventure genre.
-I also keep in touch with the financial system and news as well which is very essential in today's generation.
+I also keep in touch with the financial system and news as well which is very essential nowadays.

 ## Socials: